 The fellowship is designed to encourage original and significant study of ethical or religious values in all fields of the humanities and social sciences, and particularly to help Ph.D. candidates in these fields complete their dissertation work in a timely manner.

-Award Value: Fellowships of $25,000 will be awarded for 12 months of full-time dissertation writing; in addition, Fellows' graduate schools will be asked to waive tuition and/or remit some portion of their fees.
+Award Value: At least 25 fellowships of $25,000 will be awarded for 12 months of full-time dissertation writing; in addition, Fellows' graduate schools will be asked to waive tuition and/or remit some portion of their fees.

 |Charlotte W. Newcombe Doctoral Dissertation Fellowship|

 Funds Fellowships for Latino students who have earned a master's or post-graduate degree to spend 9 months working in DC in a policy area of their choice.